skrattaren/apf.rst/apf.rst

   (and if you think that this is a silly thing to get worked up over, you are obviously not familiar with alt.fan.pratchett.
 Or with Usenet, for that matter).
-Anyway, there were a few people who felt that Terry was referring here to Larry Niven's "Ringworld_" series, where the main character, Louis Wu, always uses the phrase "There ain't no justice" (abbreviated as "TANJ").
+Anyway, there were a few people who felt that Terry was referring here to Larry Niven's **Ringworld** series, where the main character, Louis Wu, always uses the phrase "There ain't no justice" (abbreviated as "TANJ").
 Other people found this connection incredibly far-fetched for such a generic sentence, and said so rather forcefully.